dudego/bitbucket-as-maven/README.md

 ### Importing Artifact

-To resolve dependeny add Maven repository to the list of repositories in your main build.gradle file:
+To resolve dependency add Maven repository to the list of repositories in your main build.gradle file:

 ```groovy
 allprojects {